 Seraphim (Kerry Ellison aka "The Angel of Hell's Kitchen") who is an empath and mystic focus with access to the highest reaches of mystical power, making her a much sought after "commodity" in the eyes of a great many of the powers both inside of and outside of Whateley.

 Aquerna (Anna Parsons), one of the kids who didn't win the Superpower Lottery.
 She is a fairly low-powered avatar who gets her powers from the literal spirit of the squirrelnote The similarities to a certain Marvel character have been Lampshaded in-story, where Marvel Comics actually exist as well and have created and copyrighted many of the same characters as in real life, but she's very much her own person. and started out as something of a campus joke because of it, but is proving actually pretty competent with what powers she does have as she gets more story time.

-Envy (Seraphina Sophia "Fina" Valocco), a Wizard/Psi combo whose mother is the supervillian Strega.
-In her latest appearance, she has not yet enrolled in Whateley.
+Envy (Seraphina Sophia "Fina" Valocco, born Serafino Valocco), a Wizard/Psi combo whose mother is the supervillain Strega.
+She hasn't yet made it to Whateley.

 Absurdly Sharp Blade: Several.
 Some magical, others created by Devisors or Gadgeteers.
 Special mention to Destiny's Wave, Chou's magical talking sword.
 It's only absurdly sharp when Chou intends it to be; otherwise, it's dull.

 Aborted Arc: Bound to happen in a shared universe this big, but even then very common.
 The biggest one is Feral: a story called Wild Times, which would have followed Feral as he became the avatar of Artemis/Diana, transformed into a girl, went to Whateley and joined up with the New Olympians, but never got released.
 There's a small teaser, but that's it- Feral's author dropped off the face of the earth and hasn't been heard from for years.